-Successful candidates that manage to gain certification in CISM will find that many new doors of opportunity have been opened to them.
-CISM holders are far more likely to land senior roles within an organization that come with more responsibility and great benefits, as well as higher remuneration.
+Successful candidates who manage to gain ISACA’s Certified Information Security Manager (CISM) certification will find many new opportunities open.
+CISM holders are far more likely to land senior roles that come with more responsibility, greater benefits and higher remuneration.
 This is due to the comprehensive nature of the CISM.
-This makes CISMs highly sought after IT professionals that an organization can benefit greatly from, and they are therefore a valuable asset to the company.
+As a result, CISMs are highly sought-after IT professionals that an organization can benefit greatly from.

-Only once a student has successfully completed the exam and then performed the required tasks such as accruing work experience and continuing their studies, are they then officially certified.
-This is no easy task however, as the requirements are very specific, including constant cycles of studying and training.
-This makes sure that candidates are always up to date with the CISM certification, and that they remain current with their knowledge and familiar with new technologies and emerging trends within the Information Security industry.
-It is for all of these reasons that the CISM is such a highly valuable certification to have.
+A student must successfully completed the CISM exam and then perform the required tasks, such as accruing work experience and continuing their studies, to be officially certified.
+This is no easy task because the requirements are very specific, including constant cycles of studying and training.
+This ensures that candidates are always up to date with the CISM certification and that they remain current with their knowledge and familiar with new technologies and emerging trends in the information security industry.
+For all of these reasons, the CISM is a highly valuable certification to have.

 What kind of jobs can I get with the CISM certification?

-The CISM is a higher-level certification that opens up many opportunities for an individual to progress further in their Information Security career.
-This is because candidates can specialize after they have attained this qualification, but at the same time, they learn a multitude of invaluable skills as well as Information Security theory.
-This means that the kinds of jobs that a CISM can get are varied and exciting, and can lean towards managerial positions, technical roles, systems auditing, Information Security risk assessment, and even systems development roles.
-It is for these reasons that the CISM is such an important certification for security professionals to get.
+The CISM is a higher-level certification that opens many opportunities for progressing further in your information security career.
+This is because you can specialize after attaining this qualification and, at the same time, learn a multitude of invaluable skills and information security theory.
+The kinds of jobs that a CISM can get are varied and exciting; they lean toward managerial positions, technical roles, systems auditing, information security risk assessment, and even systems development roles.
+For these reasons the CISM is an important certification for security professionals.

 What are the most common CISM job titles and descriptions?